SamarSaifi/Visual-Learning-Assistant/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+## License and Usage
+This project is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of any part of this repository is strictly prohibited without prior written permission from the owner.

+For inquiries regarding usage rights, please contact samar72saifi@gmail.com.

 📨 Contact
 Have questions or suggestions?
 Feel free to reach out!